The Dane Shepherd is a hybrid dog that is larger in life with both their physical size as well as their character.

 Of course, another thing that could determine whether or not you get this puppy is the cost, and this is something that will vary thanks to different contributing factors.

-First, where you are located is going to have an impact simply because location changes prices thanks to different reasons.
+First, where you are located is going to have an impact simply because of location changes prices thanks to different reasons.

 The popularity of the breed changes depending on where you are and this has a knock-on effect with the price.